annamitchell23/annamitchell23/README.md

 * Third-year student at the University of North Carolina at Chapel Hill
 * Studying Information and Data Science
-* Member of an app development organization at my school called App Team Carolina- we design original iOS applications in Swift :P
+* Member of App Team Carolina- we develop original iOS applications in Swift :P
 * Enjoys reading, cooking, and my cats 🐱